SoftwareAG/c8y-docs/content/apama/analytics-introduction-bundle/deploying-apps.md

 Using {{< sag-designer >}}, you can also develop more complex projects which:

 * are spread across multiple \*.mon files
-* need to be isolated from other Apama applications
+* must be isolated from other Apama applications
 * use connectivity plug-ins or EPL plug-ins that are not enabled by default

 These kinds of applications should be deployed as microservices to {{< product-c8y-iot >}}.